Sons of the Thames

 Sons of the Thames is a rowing club in Hammersmith, London, England.
 It was formed in Putney in 1886 with the aim, still enshrined in its constitution, to further the sport of rowing.

 History

 Originally a tradesmen's club, thus open to those in manual work, that boated from Erith, the club by the date of its formal constitution had moved up river to Putney, boating from the Duke's Head, and then to Hammersmith.
-The latest move, since 2000, shares there Linden House, on the promenade known as Upper Mall, with London Corinthian Sailing Club.
+The latest move, since 2000, shares the 17th or 18th century listed building Linden House, on the promenade known as Upper Mall, with London Corinthian Sailing Club.
 The sailing club enjoys a 999-year lease.
 The club welcomes novices and offers a Learn to Row course each summer.
 More experienced members and graduates moving on from university boat clubs are also very welcome and will be integrated into the training squads for Henley and other regattas.

 The club's official founding date is 1886, however there is evidence of crews racing under the "Sons of the Thames" name at least as far back as 1865.

 See also Joseph Sadler Crew Races.